jpsjoberg/deckport.ai/README.md

 **Built with ❤️ for the trading card game community** 🎮✨

-*Last updated: December 2024 - Now with AI-powered card generation and comprehensive admin system!*
+*Last updated: August 2025 - Production-ready admin panel with 85% feature completion and SQLAlchemy 2.0+ modernization!*